psavkar/component_authorship/quickreference.md

 # Props

-Props allow components to accept input on deploy.
-When deploying a component, users will be prompted to enter values for these props, setting the behavior of the component accordingly.
+ Props are custom attributes you can register on a component.
 When a value is passed to a prop attribute, it becomes a property on that component instance.
 You can reference these properties in component code using `this` (e.g., `this.propName`).

 | Prop Type        | Description    |
 |-------------|----------------|